 Data Models and Attributes

-Toolio supports importing the following core data models, which are described further described in their documentation below.
+Toolio supports importing the following core data models, which are further described in their documentation below.
 The bolded data models are the required feeds for Toolio to work.

 Variant (SKU) level product meta data along with all the required attributes.
 Attributes from the Product feed will be automatically used to enrich data from the other seeds.

 Sales and returns information that is aggregated over a specific time unit, such as day or week.
-If desired, data can also be shared in the order / transaction level granularity.
+If desired, data can also be shared in the transaction level granularity.

 SKU level purchase order information.
-This feed is used to calculate Receipts (i.e. new SKU deliveries) and On Order metrics.
+This feed is used to calculate On Order metrics.

 Import feed for merchandise plans created outside of Toolio.
 Plan feed is NOT required for the core Toolio integration.
 Plans are stored per attribute combination over time.

 Toolio uses attributes for planning and reporting.
 Attributes can either be derived or come directly from your data feed.
-You can think of attributes, as dimensions you want to report by or as columns on an Excel sheet.
-Each model has a set of core attributes that are needed for the system to operate.
+You can think of attributes as dimensions you want to report by or as columns on an Excel sheet.
+Each model has a set of required, core attributes that are needed for the system to operate.
 Core attributes are standard across all Toolio accounts.
 You can see the core attributes in the core model documentation.

-Each core model also supports adding custom attributes as additional data elements.
+Each core model also supports adding custom attributes in addition to Toolio's core attributes.
 Custom attributes allow you to input additional dimensions in the system and use those dimensions for planning purposes.
 These attributes are customized to your business needs during your account configuration.
 Below are a few examples for the attributes you might want to add for the different objects: